sasivadlani/LearningTracker/README.md

 # Learning Tracker

-Learning Tracker is a web application that allows users to track their learning sessions.
-Users can log in with a password, clock in and out of learning sessions, and view their session history.
-The application uses AWS DynamoDB to store session data.
+Learning Tracker is a web application that allows users to track their learning sessions, manage distractions, and stay focused using a Pomodoro timer.
+The application uses AWS DynamoDB for data persistence.

 ## Features

-- **Login**: Secure single user login with a password.
+- **Login**: Secure single user login with a password
-- **Clock In/Clock Out**: Track the start and end times of learning sessions.
+- **Clock In/Clock Out**: Track the start and end times of learning sessions
-- **Session History**: View and manage previous learning sessions with date filtering.
+- **Session History**: View and manage previous learning sessions with collapsible date-based grouping
-- **Distraction List**: Manage a list of distractions to stay focused.
+- **Distraction List**: Manage a list of distractions to stay focused
+- **Pomodoro Timer**: Built-in timer with customizable work duration and notifications
-- **AWS Integration**: Store session data in AWS DynamoDB with automatic sync.
+- **AWS Integration**: Store session data in AWS DynamoDB with automatic sync
-- **Comment System**: Add and edit comments for each learning session.
+- **Comment System**: Add and edit comments for each learning session
-- **Responsive Design**: Works on both desktop and mobile devices.
+- **Responsive Design**: Works on both desktop and mobile devices

-## Technical Details
+## Technical Features

-- Uses AWS SDK for browser-based DynamoDB operations
+- Real-time timer updates for both learning sessions and Pomodoro timer
-- Implements session persistence using sessionStorage
+- Session state persistence using sessionStorage
-- Supports real-time updates and automatic data syncing
+- Automatic data syncing with DynamoDB
+- Browser notifications for Pomodoro timer completion
+- Mobile-responsive table layouts with horizontal scrolling
-- Features collapsible date-based session grouping
+- Collapsible session history grouped by date

 ## Project Structure